cutright/DVH-Analytics-Bokeh/install_notes.md

 Be sure to include pip in the installation and let the installer update your environment variables.

 ### Xcode Command Line Tools (Mac Only)
-Make sure Xcode command line tools are installed
+Make sure Xcode command line tools are installed.
 If the full Xcode package is installed (from the Mac App Store), enter the following into a terminal window:
 ~~~~
 $ xcode-select --install
 ~~~~